 However you can play a little if you don’t like the splash of hot colors in one room you can tone down the drama of the first room by switching to highly textured, whitewashed walls in the next.
 Darkened wood plank floors layered with sand tone, natural fiber Berber area rugs add texture and calm underfoot.
 For a sense of the dramatic, try draping fabric from the ceiling this time.

 While you’re going strong, why not some gold and sea foam green upholstery.
 Add hallmark mosaics and vibrant orange/red artwork in intricately carved wood and camel bone frames to the walls.
 Instead of regular pots try using huge woven baskets for exotic plants and flower arrangements upon collections of smooth sun bleached stones to complete this look.

-Need more materials for inspiration Forget your old coffee tables instead use colorful mosaic tables to brighten a room.
-Hand carved wood and camel bone lamps and lanterns are famed.
+Need more materials for inspiration.
+Forget your old coffee tables instead use colorful mosaic tables to brighten a room.
+Hand carved wood and camel bone lamps, and lanterns are famed.
 Find interesting burnished metallic works of art to adorn a barren wall.
 Assortments of metallic ribbon brocades can be used on walls, floors or furnishings.
-Jewel toned silks; influenced by interior design ideas of Indian homes, make great throws or covering for massive pillows.
+Jewel-toned silks; influenced by interior design ideas of Indian homes, make great throws or covering for large pillows.

 If some renovation work is involved in your make-over, install faux stone pillars in openings and design mosque tower shapes into interior design bulkheads.
-Arch some entry ways and where possible replace some interior doors with wrought iron banisters and gates.
-Don’t forget about the power of scent.
-Cachets of cinnamon, nutmeg and exotic spices can whisk the mind to the markets of Marrakesh.
+Arch some entryways and where possible replace some interior doors with wrought iron railings and gates don’t forget about the power of scent.
+Cachets of cinnamon, nutmeg, and exotic spices can whisk the mind to the markets of Marrakesh.